ju-lewis/Notes/COMP30027 - Machine Learning/Lectures/L13 - Classifier Combination.md

 - Mathematically simple but computationally expensive method
 - Generally, stacking results in as good or better results than the base of the best classifiers

+- Combines the strengths of bagging and boosting while mitigating their weaknesses
+	- Can reduce both bias and variance by stacking models trained with different algorithms
+	- Used when data is complex and we want to consider predictions from heterogeneous models